cscorley/dissertation/chapters/1_introduction/2_motivation.md

 cost of periodic retraining inhibits their application to large software, and the reliance on customization hinders their extension to new TMs.

-We envision an FLT that is:
+I envision an FLT that is:

 1) accurate like a TM-based FLT,
 2) inexpensive to update like a VSM-based FLT,
 3) and extensible to accommodate any off-the-shelf TR model that supports online addition of a new document.

-Unfortunately, our vision is incompatible with the standard methodology for FLTs.
+Unfortunately, my vision is incompatible with the standard methodology for FLTs.
 Existing VSM-based FLTs fail to satisfy the first criteria, and existing TM-based FLTs fail to satisfy the second or third criteria.
 Indeed, given the current state-of-the-art in TR, it is impossible for a FLT to satisfy all three criteria while following the standard methodology.

-In this work, we propose a new methodology for FLTs.
-Our methodology is to extract a document for each changeset in the source code history and to train a TR model on the changeset documents, and then to extract a document for each source file in a source code snapshot and to create an index of the
+In this work, I propose a new methodology for FLTs.
+My methodology is to extract a document for each changeset in the source code history and to train a TR model on the changeset documents, and then to extract a document for each source file in a source code snapshot and to create an index of the